 Doty's poems have appeared in many magazines including The Atlantic Monthly, The London Review of Books, Ploughshares, Poetry, and The New Yorker.
 Widely anthologized, his poems appear in The Norton Anthology of Contemporary American Poetry and many other collections.

 Doty's work has been honored by the National Book Critics Circle Award, the Los Angeles Times Book Prize, a Whiting Writers Award, two Lambda Literary Awards, the PEN/Martha Albrand Award for First Nonfiction and the Witter Byner Prize.
-He is the only American poet to have received the T.S.
+He was the first American poet to have received the T.S.
 Eliot Prize in the U.K., and has received fellowships from the Guggenheim, Ingram Merrill and Lila Wallace/Readers Digest Foundations, and from the National Endowment for the Arts.
 In 2011 Doty was elected a Chancellor of the Academy of American Poets.
 Doty was featured at Split This Rock Poetry Festival 2008, when he read "Charlie Howard's Descent."